 - K-9’s cool trick(s): Giving hugs (once calm, which isn’t very often)

 Officer Christensen was sworn in as a Police Officer in February of 2015.
 Throughout his career he has worked Patrol and on the Downtown Enforcement Team.
-Officer Christensen was selected for the RPD K9 Unit in October of 2021 when he picked up Monroe.
+Officer Christensen was selected for the RPD K9 Unit in October of 2021 paired with K-9 Monroe.
 Monroe is a Malinois who was born in Hungary.
 He is a dual purpose K9 certified in patrol and narcotic detection.

 - K-9’s favorite treat: Monroe helps himself to any small treats (usually human food) that he can find on the ground.